 Menard Morning Glories

 One such grant was awarded to the Menard Morning Glories Junior Master Gardener group, facilitated through the Menard County, Texas, 4-H chapter.

 As members of the Menard Morning Glories, students learn to care for their own garden plot.
 They choose what plants to cultivate, sell at the local farmers’ market and take home the fresh produce they grow.
 In addition to learning how to garden, students participate in monthly lessons that cover topics such as plant growth, ecology, watersheds and insect identification.

 Approximately 10 percent of the school-aged youth in this rural town participate in the Morning Glories, and interest continues to grow.
 Capital recognized the program’s growing demand and awarded it a community outreach award.
-The students, along with the help of their adult leaders, built 18 new raised beds, making the program accessible to more of their peers.
+The students, along with the help of their adult leaders, replaced 10 of the original 25 beds, making the program accessible to more of their peers.
 Mary Kniffen, a retired teacher who currently advises the students, said, “By having more garden beds, we’re able to make more of a long-term influence on the community and the children.”